Heros Subpage Trooper Patch

 HPD is composed of the following units:

-TSD also assists in the enforcement of laws by hosting and supporting the Arizona Criminal Justice Information System (ACJIS) which provides criminal history information to every law enforcement agency in the State and serves as a conduit to the National Criminal Information Center (NCIC).
-TSD’s oversight of these regulated areas also serve to deter criminal activity related to vulnerable populations such as children.
+TSD also assists in law enforcement by hosting and supporting the Arizona Criminal Justice Information System (ACJIS), which provides criminal history information to every law enforcement agency in the State and serves as a conduit to the National Criminal Information Center (NCIC).
+TSD’s oversight of these regulated areas also deters criminal activity related to vulnerable populations, such as children.

-TSD also oversees information technology, telecommunications and wireless systems which is responsible for state-wide radio services that not only serve AZDPS but also serves other state agencies such as the Department of Transportation and Game and Fish.
+TSD also oversees information technology, telecommunications, and wireless systems and is responsible for state-wide radio services that serve AZDPS and other state agencies, such as the Department of Transportation and Game and Fish.

 TSD BUREAUS:

-Voted into law by the legislature in 2022, the Major Incident Division is constructed of three investigative districts (Northern, Central, and Southern), housed in Phoenix, Arizona.
-Also, under the umbrella of the MID is the Scientific Analysis Bureau which is constructed of four Regional Crime Labs throughout the state (Northern, Southern, Central, and Western).
+Voted into law by the legislature in 2022, the Major Incident Division is comprised of three investigative districts (Northern, Central, and Southern) and is housed in Phoenix, Arizona.
+Also under the umbrella of the MID is the Scientific Analysis Bureau, which is comprised of four Regional Crime Labs throughout the state (Northern, Southern, Central, and Western).

 As directed by A.R.S.
 41-1762D1 and D2, the MID shall:

-1. Use investigators who are certified by the Arizona peace officer standards and training board or who were sworn employees of a federal, state, county or local law enforcement agency, who have demonstrated the skills, knowledge, abilities and training as approved by the director and who have successfully completed investigative courses identified by the director and approved by the Arizona peace officer standards and training board to conduct independent investigations of critical force incidents.
-If an investigator described in this paragraph was employed by a federal, state, county or local law enforcement agency, the investigator must:
+1. Use investigators who are certified by the Arizona Peace Officer Standards and Training Board or who were sworn employees of a federal, state, county, or local law enforcement agency who have demonstrated the skills, knowledge, abilities, and training as approved by the director and who have completed investigative courses identified by the director and approved by the Arizona peace officer standards and training board to conduct independent investigations of critical force incidents.
+If an investigator described in this paragraph was employed by a federal, state, county, or local law enforcement agency, the investigator must:

 (a) Have retired or left the law enforcement agency in good standing.

-(b) Not have been under investigation at the time of retirement or resignation from the law enforcement agency.
+(b) Not have been under investigation at retirement or resignation from the law enforcement agency.

-(c) Not have retired or resigned in lieu of termination or discipline.
+(c) Not have retired or resigned instead of terminating or disciplining.

-(d) If a veteran of the United States military, have been honorably discharged.
+(d) If a United States military veteran has been honorably discharged.

-2. At the written request of a chief of police or a county sheriff, investigate a criminal allegation against a peace officer who is employed by the law enforcement agency.
+2. At the written request of a chief of police or a county sheriff, investigate a criminal allegation against a peace officer who the law enforcement agency employs.

-This statute directs each law enforcement agency in this state to require the major incident division, a regional law enforcement task force or another law enforcement agency to perform the criminal investigation of any critical force incidents in this state by July 1, 2025.
+This statute directs each law enforcement agency in this state to require the significant incident division, a regional law enforcement task force, or another law enforcement agency to perform the criminal investigation of any critical force incidents in this state by July 1, 2025.

 Bureaus